 This section is an aid to anticipating and overcoming what may be difficult in understanding and living the way.

-The work is not a compilation or synthesis of established ideas.
-It is a new synthesis.
+The work is not a mere compilation or synthesis of established ideas.
+It is a synthesis of some received ideas and new thought.
 If their worldview fits a standard mold, readers should expect disconfirmation of their view and perhaps initial disorientation.
 They may expect a significant broadening of horizons.

 It has been discussed how the way goes beyond the standard secular-scientific paradigm or worldview.
 It was established that a far greater view of the universe is consistent with the truth contained in that standard view.